RickCruzz/Spark-EssentialsRJVM/README.md

 ```

-After joining them was possible to see that the state with the highest revenue was `NY` with a total of 3783640755.75.
+After joining them was possible to see that the state with the highest revenue was `NY` with a total of 3.783.640.755,75.
-But surprising was that Florida, wich is 1.219 Miles away, is on 4th place and generated 66B of revenue.
+But surprising was that Florida, wich is 1.219 Miles away, is on 4th place and generated 6.6985.972,60 of revenue.
-Imagine traveling just to get tickets.
+Imagine traveling just to get Violations.

 ### 4 - Was the average ticket price higher or lower than the average ticket price in the state with the highest revenue?